 - All satellite measurements have strengths and weaknesses.
-The aim is to construct a robust global observing system with a good balance of the different types, given their distinct characteristics and information content. - GNSS-RO measurements are useful because they complement satellite radiances - Assimilation without bias correction (an anchor measurement) - Good vertical resolution - The information content is largest in the "core region", between 7-35 km, and I will demonstrate we see a large NWP impact on upper-tropospheric and lower/middle stratospheric temperatures.
+The aim is to construct a robust global observing system with a good balance of the different types, given their distinct characteristics and information content. - GNSS-RO measurements are useful because they complement satellite radiances - Assimilation without bias correction (an "anchor" measurement) - Good vertical resolution - The information content is largest in the "core region", between 7-35 km, and we will show that we see a large NWP impact on upper-tropospheric and lower/middle stratospheric temperatures.